Day trading defined

 If your trading activity qualifies you as a pattern day trader, you can trade up to 4 times the maintenance margin excess (commonly referred to as "exchange surplus") in your account, based on the previous day's activity and ending balances.
 Pattern day traders are also required to maintain a minimum of $25,000 equity in their account at all times.
-Once your account is considered as a pattern day trader, that designation is permanent.
+Once your account is considered as a pattern day trader, that designation is permanent, although you may request a one-time removal in certain cases.

 It's important to note that some securities and trading patterns can significantly impact your ability to day trade on margin.
 For instance, leveraged ETFs have much higher exchange requirements than typical equity securities.
 A 3x-leveraged ETF would have a 75% exchange requirement.
 If you began the day with a $10,000 exchange surplus, the total amount available for day trading would be $13,333 ($10,000 ÷ 0.75), rather than $40,000 ($10,000 ÷ 0.25) for a non-leveraged equity.